02JanDal/ralph/NOTES.md

 	project(example1)

 	# ralph.cmake (can be included in project) checks to make sure ralph is installed and
-	# includes the cmake file(s) with the actual functions
+	# includes the cmake file(s) with the actual content.
 	include(ralph)

 	# A call to ralph_find_package will ensure that the package is installed and available